The Telephony API allows applications to manage the full lifecycle of telephone calls.

 If the request progress successfully, then

-calls
+calls array

-of telCall to dialing
+state of telCall to dialing.

-at the telCall object.
+statechange at the telCall object.

-at the telCall object.
+dialing at the telCall object.

 TCallControl MUST listen to any event (originated by API client operations or by the telephony system itself) that results in a disconnection not caused by the remote party, and in that case the following steps MUST be run:

-of telCall to disconnected
+state of telCall to disconnected.

-at the telCall object.
+statechange at the telCall object.

-at the telCall object.
+disconnected at the telCall object.

-array at Telephony
+calls array at Telephony.

 Upon a new incoming call, the user agent MUST:

-of incomingCall to incoming
+state of incomingCall to incoming in case

-there is no other call in connected
+there is no other call in connected state or otherwise to

 waiting

-calls
+calls array

-at the incomingCall object.
+statechange at the incomingCall object.

-at the incomingCall object and
+incoming at the incomingCall object and

-event has to be defined according to DOM4.
+The incoming event has to be defined according to DOM4.

-method when invoked MUST make a request to the telephony system
+The startTone method when invoked MUST make a request to the telephony system

-to start sending the tone passed in the tone
+to start sending the tone passed in the tone parameter to the active TelephonyCall object.

 If the request is acknowledged then return to the caller.
 If there is an error queue a task

-to fire a simple event named error
+to fire a simple event named error at the Telephony object.

-method when invoked MUST make a request to the telephony system
+The stopTone method when invoked MUST make a request to the telephony system

 to stop sending tones to the active TelephonyCall object.
 If the request is acknowledged then return to the caller.